 CGL Insurance will cover your company’s assets in case someone sues you for bodily injury or property damage to other people/businesses.
 This would also cover any property in the form of office equipment, stock, IT hardware, etc. Coverage usually includes legal defense, so it’s like having your own built-in legal team.
 Remember to purchase enough liability coverage—most contracts require $2M, but some larger clients will require $5M or more.

 2. Errors and Omission Insurance (E&O)

 This insurance is essential for anyone who is offering a professional service.
-Traditionally reserved for doctors, lawyers and accountants who offer more traditional services, today’s E&O is needed by most startups.
+Traditionally for doctors, lawyers and accountants who offer more traditional services, today’s E&O is a requirement by most startups.
 If you are doing any type of consulting or technical work, you probably need E&O insurance.
 Just ask yourself “does anything that my business does or neglects to do, have the potential to harm a client?”
 If the answer is “yes,” you definitely need this coverage and your clients will likely require it by contract.

 3. Cyber Insurance

 It seems like almost every day now we are hearing of businesses whose data has been hacked.
 If you have any client data at all, you probably need Cyber Insurance.
 In an increasingly-digital world, this is the number one fastest-growing coverage to purchase.
 Coverage typically includes liability for stolen client data, legal defense and crisis management.
 This startup insurance coverage is highly recommended and in today’s world, it is essential.